Scudder Association Foundation Announces New Online Journal

-Our new Foundation journal, Scudder Biographical & Genealogical Journal, proposes to preserve an accurate and organized Scudder family record online.
+Our new Foundation journal, Scudder Family Historical & Biographical Journal, proposes to preserve an accurate and organized Scudder family record online.
 This will benefit Scudder descendants from three Scudder immigrant ancestors to New England who arrived 1635–1640; some family members can claim as many as fourteen generations of descent since.
 To preserve the Scudder family’s remarkable heritage, this journal features brief biographies and family histories, as well as articles that address important genealogical issues.

 This journal is also a response to the professional suggestion by Jane Fletcher Fiske in her 1997 treatment of the Scudder family in “A New England Immigrant Kinship Network:” “The Association had clearly been on the right track, but the material it published lacks organization.”

 In this new effort, we honor significant efforts by our Association Foundation’s past genealogists who dedicated much time to assemble and disseminate data from a massive collection, diligently working within constraints they had prior to the digital age.
-The Foundation’s genealogical database will remain separate but is also being reviewed and updated to improve its sources and will be hosted separately from the Foundation’s site. visit our sponsors to do your research.
+The Foundation’s genealogical database is being reviewed and updated to improve its sources and will be hosted separately from the Foundation’s site. visit our sponsors to do your research.

 Thirty years ago, in 1989, in an earnest effort to call attention to significant errors to be found in numerous Scudder genealogies circulating the globe, the editor of Scudder Searches, warned: